 We report the catalyst-free synthesis of the arrays of core-shell, ultrathin, size-uniform SiC/AlSiC nanowires on the top of a periodic anodic aluminum oxide template.
 The nanowires were grown using an environmentally friendly, silane-free process by exp

-Baranov, O, Romanov, M, Fang, J, Cvelbar, U & Ostrikov, K 2012, 'Control of ion density distribution by magnetic traps for plasma electrons', Journal of Applied Physics, vol. 112, no. 7.View/Download from: UTS OPUS or Publisher's site
+Baranov, O, Romanov, M, Fang, J, Cvelbar, U & Ostrikov, KK 2012, 'Control of ion density distribution by magnetic traps for plasma electrons', JOURNAL OF APPLIED PHYSICS, vol. 112, no. 7.View/Download from: UTS OPUS or Publisher's site

-Fang, J-H, Spizzirri, P, Cimmino, A, Rubanov, S & Prawer, S 2009, 'Extremely high aspect ratio alumina transmission nanomasks: their fabrication and characterization using electron microscopy.', Nanotechnology, vol. 20, no. 6, p.
-065706.View/Download from: Publisher's site
+Fang, J-H, Spizzirri, P, Cimmino, A, Rubanov, S & Prawer, S 2009, 'Extremely high aspect ratio alumina transmission nanomasks: their fabrication and characterization using electron microscopy', NANOTECHNOLOGY, vol. 20, no. 6.View/Download from: Publisher's site

 Xin, SS, Xiang, JZ, Fang, JH, Yang, LF & Wu, XH 2004, 'The preparation of hexagonal SrFe12O19 by sol-gel technique', RARE METAL MATERIALS AND ENGINEERING, vol. 33, pp. 26-28.